Stripe Atlas for Indian Founders: Invite-Only Guide (2026)

 Domestic Indian processors

-Razorpay remains available for domestic and some international transactions.
-It operates under the PA-CB framework with RBI authorization.
-The limitation: payout settlement is in INR, and the fee structures and supported payment methods differ from Stripe.
-For founders selling primarily to Indian customers, Razorpay may eliminate the need for a US entity entirely.
+Razorpay still works for domestic and some international transactions under RBI authorization.
+Payouts settle in INR, and the fee structures differ from Stripe.
+If you're selling primarily to Indian customers, Razorpay may eliminate the need for a US entity.

-PayU and Cashfree operate in a similar space โ Indian payment processors with cross-border capabilities under RBI regulation.
-Each has different fee structures, settlement timelines, and supported payment methods.
+PayU and Cashfree cover similar ground -- Indian processors with cross-border capabilities under RBI regulation, each with different fees and settlement timelines.

 Merchant of Record platforms (no US entity needed)

-The trade-off: higher fees (5% + $0.50 per transaction versus Stripe's 2.9% + $0.30) and less control over the customer relationship.
-The customer's credit card statement shows Paddle or Lemon Squeezy, not the founder's business name.
-For a detailed fee comparison, see Stripe vs Paddle vs Lemon Squeezy.
+The trade-off: higher fees (5% + $0.50 vs. Stripe's 2.9% + $0.30) and your customer's credit card statement shows Paddle or Lemon Squeezy, not your business.
+See Stripe vs Paddle vs Lemon Squeezy for the full fee comparison.

-For Indian SaaS founders whose primary concern is accepting international payments without forming a US entity, the MoR model eliminates the US-India dual compliance chain entirely.
+If your main goal is accepting international payments without a US entity, the MoR model eliminates the US-India dual compliance chain completely.
+For a lot of Indian SaaS founders, that's worth the fee premium.

 Direct Stripe invite

-Stripe India continues to operate for existing merchants and is reportedly issuing invitations to selected businesses.
-The criteria for invitation are not publicly documented.
-Founders with established businesses, significant transaction volumes, or specific industry verticals may receive invitations.
-Waiting for an invite is not a strategy, but checking periodically through the Stripe India page has no downside.
+Stripe India still operates for existing merchants and reportedly issues invitations to selected businesses.
+The criteria aren't public.
+Founders with established businesses or significant volume may get in.
+Waiting for an invite isn't a strategy, but checking the Stripe India page periodically costs nothing.

 Frequently asked questions